vacuumlabs/firebase-transactions/README.md

 [Documentation] (https://github.com/vacuumlabs/firebase-transactions/blob/master/wiki/documentation.md)

 ## Rationale
-Firebase is doing great job syncing your data.
-But as we started developing bigger applications with it, we noticed, there are a few aspects of it, that we encounter over and over again.
-And always, they are the same pain in the elbow.
+Firebase is doing great job syncing your data, it provides as-easy-as-it-gets read and write API and it allows you to move blazingly fast with your project.
+Where's the catch?
+At least for us, as our projects grow bigger, every one of them has at least some small part of it, where the transactional behavior is highly desired.
+And transactional behavior is certainly not something Firebase is particularly good at.

-#### Firebase has no proper transactions
+#### The need for transactions
 Ladies and gentlemen, say hello to the really old problem that relational-database old-fashioned guys use to scare NoSQL cool-kids for almost an decade: transferring funds.